airbytehq/airbyte/tools/source_updater/README.md

   -h, --help           show this help message and exit --source SOURCE      Name of the source.
-For example, 'source-jira' --manifest MANIFEST  Path to the new yaml manifest file --config CONFIG      Path to the config file or directory.
-We recommend using `airbyte-integrations/connectors/<source_name>/secrets/updated_configurations/*.json`
-  --debug              Enable debug logs
+For example, 'source-jira' --manifest MANIFEST  Path to the new yaml manifest file --debug              Enable debug logs
 ```